 Cholesterol is considered to be a risk factor for atherosclerosis and cardiovascular disease.
 However, it is also a substance necessary for the proper functioning of the body.
 Cholesterol is present in every living cell of humans and animals because it is an essential metabolite and is most abundant in animal foods,.

-If cholesterol levels are elevated they become a risk factor for the development of cardiovascular disease.
+If cholesterol levels are elevated they become a risk factor for the development of the cardiovascular disease.

 Endogenous cholesterol is generated in the body while the exogenous is ingested by food and exclusively in animal foods.